NurseQ/Programming-and-Scripting-Project/PROJECT.md

 2. The Iris Versicolor has a medium sepal length in relation to the other flowers.
 3. The Iris Virginica has the longest sepal length with little overlap with the Iris Versicolor.

+**Statistical values**
+The average sepal length of the Iris-Setosa is:  1.464\
+The average sepal length of the Iris-Versicolor is:  4.26\
+The average sepal length of the Iris-Virginica is:  5.552\
+The minimum sepal length of the Iris-Setosa is:  1.0\
+The minimum sepal length of the Iris-Versicolor is:  3.0\
+The minimum sepal length of the Iris-Virginica is:  4.5\
+The maximum sepal length of the Iris-Setosa is:  1.9\
+The maximum sepal length of the Iris-Versicolor is:  5.1\
+The maximum sepal length of the Iris-Virginica is:  6.9

 ![Scatter plot sepal length](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/Images/Scatter%20sepal%20length.png)

 **Figure 4** - This scatter plot compares the sepal width with the classification of flower.
 Observations drawn from figure 3 are listed below and the maximum, minimum and mean support the listed conclusions.
 See the code [scatsepalwid](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/scatsepalwid.py)
 1. The Iris Setosa has the narrowest petal with clear distinction from the other flowers.
 2. The Iris Versicolor has a medium sepal width in relation to the other flowers.
 3. The Iris Virginica has the widest sepals with very little overlap with the Iris Versicolor.

+**Statistical values**
+The average sepal width of the Iris-Setosa is:  0.244\
+The average sepal width of the Iris-Versicolor is:  1.326\
+The average sepal width of the Iris-Virginica is:  2.026\
+The minimum sepal width of the Iris-Setosa is:  0.1\
+The minimum sepal width of the Iris-Versicolor is:  1.0\
+The minimum sepal width of the Iris-Virginica is:  1.4\
+The maximum sepal width of the Iris-Setosa is:  0.6\
+The maximum sepal width of the Iris-Versicolor is:  1.8\
+The maximum sepal width of the Iris-Virginica is:  2.5

 ![Scatter plot sepal width](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/Images/Scatter%20sepal%20width.png)